adambard/learnxinyminutes-docs/ocaml.html.markdown

 ~-.
 3.4 (* Float only *)

 (* You can define your own operators or redefine existing ones.
-   Unlike SML or Haskell, only selected symbols can be used for operator names and first symbol defines associativity and precedence rules. *) let (+) a b = a - b ;; (* Surprise maintenance programmers. *)
+   Unlike Standard ML or Haskell, only certain symbols can be used for operator names and the operator's first symbol determines its associativity and precedence rules. *) let (+) a b = a - b ;; (* Surprise maintenance programmers. *)

 (* More useful: a reciprocal operator for floats.